Characters: Fire Emblem Awakening First Generation Females

 - Junior Counterpart: Of Tiki.
 She has the exact same childish appearance and mannerisms that the latter showed in the original series.

 - Last of Her Kind: While there are other manaketes in the world, they're very rare, and lacking the companionship of her own kind has definitely affected Nowi.
+She's much less xenophobic towards humans than Panne, however.

 - Made a Slave: Prior to being recruited, Nowi was sold into slavery, where she was forced to transform and do other "tricks".